Methods of Submission

 - Footnotes are preferred over endnotes, but both are permissible.

-- All body and footnote text should be double-spaced, with 12-point Times New Roman typeface.
+- All body and footnote text should be double-spaced, with 12-point Times New Roman typeface and justified.

 - Please include a current resume or curriculum vitae.